Noweisri/Encryption-Algorithms-GUI/README.md

 ### Displaying error
 Try to show errors in all the scenarios, when the user types the Text/key in the wrong format, or when something unpredictable happened, and so on.
-IMPORTANT, it is better to include a parameter on each button to know where the call came from (from encrypt button or decrypt button)

 ```java
 Error("Add here the text of your error")